The Excel CUMIPMT function calculates the cumulative interest paid on a loan or investment, between two specified periods.

 The syntax of the function is:

 Where the arguments are as follows:

-The following spreadsheet shows the Excel Cumipmt function used to calculate the cumulative interest paid during each year of a loan of $50,000 which is to be paid off over 5 years.
+In the following spreadsheet, the Excel Cumipmt function is used to calculate the cumulative interest paid during each year of a loan of $50,000 which is to be paid off over 5 years.
 Interest is charged at a rate of 5% per year and the payment to the loan is to be made at the end of each month.

-Further examples of the Excel Cumipmt function are provided on the Microsoft Office website.
+For further examples of the Excel Cumipmt function, see the Microsoft Office website.